Understanding the Heel Pain Condition

 If your heel is swollen or red, it could indicate a more serious condition, such as a tear in the plantar fascia or an infection.
 Seek medical care immediately.

 At Gotham Footcare, we prioritize non-surgical treatments for plantar fasciitis whenever possible.
-Options include:
+Plantar Fasciitis treatment options include:

 For more severe cases, we offer advanced treatments like: